5Noxi/PowerShell-Minifier/README.md

 # PowerShell Minifier

 Removes unnecessary content (extra spaces...), formatting, replaces cmdlets/parameters/operators with their alias to create a "minified" version of the script.
 It supports code with non ASCII characters.
 Depending on the selected options, it'll minify it even more.
 You may have to rewrite your code a bit, as rewriting them into one liners sometimes causes issues! `Input File` is mandatory, if the `Output File` path isn't set, it'll use the current file name and adds `NV-`.
+Individual lines of the content replace part were taken from [psminnifyer](https://github.com/steve02081504/psminnifyer/blob/master/psminnifyer.ps1).

 Preview: